 The Nervous System

 Your nervous system is the master control system for your entire body.
 Nothing happens in your body that doesn’t require your nervous system.
 Likewise, nothing happens in your body that doesn’t affect your nervous system.
 The nervous system is the network of nerve cells and fibers that transmit all signals throughout the body.
 The entire central nervous system (CNS) is housed and controlled by the brain and the spine with nerves coming off each segment of the spine.
 The alignment of each segment of your spine promotes or inhibits good nerve signaling to each area of the body.
-Subluxation is the chiropractic term for misalignment of spine segments (vertebrae).
+Subluxation is the chiropractic term for misalignment of spinal segments (vertebrae).
 When areas of the body get faulty or weak signaling due to subluxation, they cannot function properly and the body begins to compensate.
 Any compensation by one area of the body for another will put undue stress on that area and create inflammation.
 This can come in the form of pain, or body systems functioning sub-optimally.
-Chiropractic adjustments keep the spine in good alignment which promotes optimal signaling and decreases inflammation.
+Adjustments by a chiropractor keep the spine in good alignment which promotes optimal signaling and decreases inflammation.

 The Immune System